mathewgaohu/Notes/Installations/Install_FEniCS_docker.md

 `127.0.0.1:8000` is your (host) port. `8000` is the container's port.
 When python plot something in the container, it will send the figure to its port `8000`, then you can view it in your browser with URL `127.0.0.1:8000`.

+* `-p 127.0.0.1:8888:8888`
+publish a container's port to the host.
+`127.0.0.1:8888` is your (host) port. `8888` is the container's port, which is for Jupyter Notebook.

 * `-v $(pwd):/home/fenics/shared`
 it mirrors you files in the `$(pwd)` to the directory `/home/fenics/shared`.
 It allows you to open local files in the container, in case when you want to have some external files run in the container.
 Here `$(pwd)` is your current path.
 You can change it with command `cd` before you create the container.
 Here `/home/fenics/shared` is a directory in the container.

-* `-w /home/fenics/shared`
+* `-w /home/fenics`
-it means the working directory (the directory when you open jupyter) is `/home/fenics/shared`.
+it means the working directory (the directory when enter the container and when you open jupyter) is `/home/fenics`.

 * `quay.io/fenicsproject/stable:current`
 this is the image they provided online.
-If you want to install some previous version, you can find the tag in [their website](quay.io/fenicsproject/) and use it by, e.g., `quay.io/fenicsproject/stable:2017.2.0`
+If you want to install some previous version, you can find the tag in [their website](quay.io/fenicsproject/) and use it by, e.g., `quay.io/fenicsproject/stable:2017.2.0`.
+The current version is `2019.1.0`.
+I think it's better to specify the version because when they update, we may forget what version we have.

 ### 2.1 Use FEniCS: Enter the container
 When you create the container, you will enter it.